-- Rise up and down on the toes in a smooth movement.
+- Rise up and down on your toes

-- Stand with the band around one ankle and attached to a fixed point in front.
-Use something to hold onto if you need to.
+- Stand with the band around one ankle and attached to a fixed point in front

-- Keeping the leg straight extend the hip as far as comfortable and return to the start position.
-Keep the hips square on facing forwards and perform the exercise in a slow and controlled manner.
+- Keeping the leg straight extend the hip as far as comfortable and return to the start position

 Hamstring curls with band

-- Provided this is pain-free, a resistance band or ankle weight can be used to increase difficulty.
+- Add a resistance band or ankle weight to increase difficulty

-- Progress this by going down to halfway (Phase 3 of rehabilitation) and then full squats (to horizontal) in the sports specific stages.
-Increase the intensity by adding weight.
+- Progress this by going down to halfway (Phase 3 of rehabilitation) and then full squats (to horizontal) in the sports-specific stages

-- Ensure stomach muscles are kept firm when performing squats.
+- Keep your core muscles firm when performing squats

 Proprioception is similar to balance but means the awareness of where your body (or body part) is in space.
 These exercises help in controlling the movement of the limb and preventing re-injury.

-- The athlete begins by standing on the injured leg only for 30 seconds.
+- Stand on the injured leg only for 30 second

-- Once this is accomplished the athlete closes their eyes to increase the difficulty.
+- Once this is easy, close your eyes to increase the difficulty

 Plyometric exercises involve dynamic and sometimes explosive movements.
-They bridge the gap between regaining normal strength in the leg and returning to full training and eventually competition.
+They bridge the gap between basic LCL sprain strengthening exercises and returning to full training and eventually competition.

 Resistance band jump

-- A resistance band is wrapped around the waist and anchored or held behind the athlete.
+- Wrap a resistance band around the waist, anchored or held behind the athlete

-- Try hopping to the front, to the side and backwards.
+- Try hopping to the front, to the side, and backward

-- Equipment such as hoops, agility ladders, and minim hurdles can all be used to add further challenge.
+Equipment such as hoops, agility ladders, and minim hurdles can all be used to add further challenges.

-- To start the athlete may jump sideways over the box, moving rapidly from one foot on one side, to the other foot on the other side.
-This may also be performed front to back.
+- To start jump sideways over the box, moving rapidly from one foot on one side, to the other foot on the other side

 Sports specific drills